Ada-C10/react-timeline/README.md

 - `Timeline` - This component will take a list of timeline events as a prop and render a list of `TimelineEvent` components.
 - `App` - This component is the traditional outer component of the React App.
 The App component will read in the data from the JSON file and pass the timeline events to the `Timeline` component which it will contain.

-Your job is to implement the `render` functions of each component.
+Your job is to implement each component.
 An effective strategy could be to implement each component individually testing their output on the screen with hard-coded prop data before trying to integrate the entire app.

 **We will be doing a review of this material first thing on Tuesday (Nov.
 27th)**